gtk-rs/gtk4-rs/book/src/css.md

 ## Conclusion

 There are surely enough ways to define CSS rules.
-Let briefly recap the syntax we learned.
+Let us briefly recap the syntax we learned.
-The following rule matches the node `arrow` which is a descendant of the node `button` with the name `button-1` and the style classes `toggle` and `text-button`.
+The following rule matches the node `arrow`, which is a descendant of the node `button` with the name `button-1` and the style classes `toggle` and `text-button`.
-To actually apply we then also have to hover over `arrow`.
+The rule then actually applies, when we also hover over `arrow`.

 ```css
 button#button-1.toggle.text-button arrow:hover {}